-In 1992, when the SETI Institute was last observing in Puerto Rico, the TSS had less than half its current capability and was operated as part of NASA's High Resolution Microwave Survey.
-Since then, the U.S. Congress cancelled the HRMS, Project Phoenix was born, and Arecibo was closed for several years for major upgrades.
+In 1992, when the SETI Institute was last observing in Puerto Rico as part of the HRMS, the TSS had less than half its current capability.
+But in 1993, the U.S. Congress cancelled the HRMS, Project Phoenix was born, and Arecibo was closed for several years for major upgrades.

 Pioneer 10 at Arecibo